mrocklin/mrocklin.github.io/_sources/venting.md.txt

 *"Do you really think that was a good idea?"*<br/>
 *"This is a really badly done"*<br/>
+*"This direction is obviously going nowhere"*<br/>

-These things might be *true* but they're usually not *constructive*.
+These things might even be *true* but they're usually not *constructive*.

-If we ask the person who said this (or ourselves, if we are that person) a few questions, it quickly becomes clear that we're not serving our own interests:
+If we ask the person who said this a few questions (or ask ourselves, if we are that person), it quickly becomes clear that we're not serving our own interests:

 -   **Q:** What is your goal here?<br/>
     **A:** To get them to change their behavior
 -   **Q:** How do you think what you've just said/written will land with them?<br/>
     **A:** ...
 I guess it'll make them upset ... but they're wrong!
 -   **Q:** Do you think that that's more likely to make them change their behavior?<br/>
-    **A:** Yeah ok, obviously not
+    **A:** Yeah ok, probably not

 Obviously no one ever has this conversation, but it's a good check for us to do on ourselves.

 -   **Q:** Do we think that the thing we just said serves our interest?

     **If yes:** it's constructive, and in service of our goals<br/>
-    **If no:** it's probably just venting, and we're sacrificing our relationship (and thus any future ability to affect change) for immediate gratification
+    **If no:** it's probably just venting, and we're sacrificing our relationship (and thus any future ability to affect change) for immediate gratification of our frustration

 We all vent.
 Everyone.
 Me.
 You.
 The Pope.
 Even Barack Obama vents.